-The above graph represents the Apple iPhone sales worldwide from fiscal Q3 2007 to the most recent quarter.
-Due to the declining sales of iPhones, Apple has decided to stop revealing the sales figure of the iPhone from the first quarter of fiscal 2019.
+The above graph represents the worldwide Apple iPhone sales by quarter, starting from fiscal Q3 2007 to the most recent quarter.
+Due to the declining sales of iPhones, Apple has decided to stop revealing the sales figure of the iPhone from the first quarter of fiscal 2019 (Oct-December 2018).
 The Cupertino giant had a challenging second quarter as it lost the second position in the global smartphone market to Huawei.
 Apple sold 36.4 million units of iPhones in fiscal Q2 2019, according to IDC.
 Surprisingly, that’s a massive 30.2% YoY and 46.8% QoQ decline.

-In the last quarter, Apple shipped 68.4 million units of iPhones in fiscal Q1 2019.
-Despite launching three most expensive iPhones – iPhone XS Max, iPhone XS and iPhone Xr – the company has registered a notable 11.5% YoY decline in its iPhone sales.
+In fiscal Q1 2019 quarter, Apple shipped 68.4 million units of iPhones, worldwide.
+Despite launching three most expensive iPhones – iPhone XS Max, iPhone XS and iPhone XR – the company has registered a notable 11.5% YoY decline in its iPhone sales.